mattpass/BTCP-Rebase/README.md

 Config
 ------

-You can add parameters such as `-testnet` and `-daemon` when running the Bitcoin Private daemon, however, you may want to add these (eg `testnet=1` and `daemon=1`) to the config file in `btcp.conf` so there is no need to add as parameters on the command line each time you run the daemon and a useful place to add nodes using `addnode=<node ip>`
+You can add parameters such as `-testnet` and `-daemon` when running the Bitcoin Private daemon, however, you may want to add these (eg `testnet=1` and `daemon=1`) to the config file in your home dir at `~/.btcp/bitcoin.conf` so there is no need to add as parameters on the command line each time you run the daemon and a useful place to add nodes using `addnode=<node ip>`.
+You can also find blockchain data such as the current blocks, chainstate, wallets, networks you've run and more in this the `~/.btcp` dir.

 Networks
 ------